 Implementation of the LEAP Programme is coordinated by a Social Protection Unit located in the Ministry of Employment and Social Welfare (MESW).
-A National Steering Committee, comprised of several government departments and agencies , together with CSOs, NGOs and development partners, has been created to provide policy and management direction; while a National level Vulnerability and Exclusion (V&E) Sector Group, including government and donor stakeholder technical advisors, has been established to provide technical support for programme implementation.
+A National Steering Committee, comprised of several government departments and agencies, together with CSOs, NGOs, and development partners, has been created to provide policy and management direction; while a National level Vulnerability and Exclusion (V&E) Sector Group, including government and donor stakeholder technical advisors, has been established to provide technical support for programme implementation.

-Inspired by best practice models from southern Africa and Latin America, the objective of the LEAP is to reduce poverty by increasing consumption and promoting access to services and opportunities among the extreme poor and vulnerable households.
-The programme provides both conditional and unconditional cash transfers every two months, via the country's post offices; coupled with Social Health Insurance to extremely poor households with no alternative means of meeting their subsistence needs .
-The programme's targeted beneficiaries include: The elderly / those aged 65 years and above; People with severe disabilities; Caregivers of orphans and vulnerable children (OVC)
+Inspired by best practice models from southern Africa and Latin America, the objective of the LEAP is to reduce poverty by increasing consumption and promoting access to services and opportunities among extremely poor and vulnerable households.
+The programme provides both conditional and unconditional cash transfers every two months, via the country's post offices; coupled with Social Health Insurance to extremely poor households with no alternative means of meeting their subsistence needs.
+The programme's targeted recipients include: The elderly / those aged 65 years and above, People with severe disabilities, Caregivers of orphans and vulnerable children (OVC), and extremely poor households with a pregnant woman or child under the age of 12 months.

-In mid-2016, the LEAP programme, in collaboration with the National Health Insurance Authority (NHIA) conducted a nationwide exercise to register LEAP beneficiaries onto the National Health Insurance Scheme (NHIS).
-The NHIS registration is an automatic complementary service for all LEAP beneficiaries under an MOU signed between the Ministry and the NHIA.
-The objective of the NHIS registration is to increase access to health care services among the LEAP beneficiaries.
+In mid-2016, the LEAP programme, in collaboration with the National Health Insurance Authority (NHIA) conducted a nationwide exercise to register LEAP recipients onto the National Health Insurance Scheme (NHIS).
+The NHIS registration is an automatic complementary service for all LEAP recipients under an MOU signed between the Ministry and the NHIA.
+The objective of the NHIS registration is to increase access to healthcare services among LEAP recipients.

 Cross-agency coordination is facilitated through a Social Protection and Livelihood Technical Team (SPLiT), which included both state and non-state actors.
 The SPLiT serves as a platform for the coordination and harmonization of social protection activities.
-Its aim is to facilitate the linking of LEAP beneficiaries to other social protection interventions to ensure their graduation from the programme and move towards selfempowerment and self-sustainment.
+It aims to facilitate the linking of LEAP recipients to other social protection interventions to ensure their graduation from the programme and move towards self-empowerment and self-sustainment.
 Amongst these are initiatives led by the Ministries of Health, Education, and Agriculture.